• Photo cameras

 Since your camera is on a tripod, you can turn off the image stabilisation on your camera and lens.

-Step 2: Stel je camera in
+Step 2: Set your camera

 Set your camera's ISO as low as possible to avoid overexposure and noise.
 We start with a value of 100.
 Think about how long you will spend drawing the luminous pattern, and set the shutter speed for this.
 For example, start with 15 seconds.
 For the aperture, you can start with a value around f/8, then most of your image will remain sharp.
 Are you looking for a look and feel with a different depth of field?
 Then select a large aperture.